lairdrt/tm4c123G-keil/README.md

 Stellaris ICDI JTAG/SWD Interface version 2.0.7922.0 (12/31/2015)

 ## Install Keil uVision IDE
 The [Keil uVision IDE](https://developer.arm.com/documentation/101407/0538/About-uVision) allows you to create a project that targets your microcontroller, and configure support packages that provide startup and application-specific functionality to your system.
 Keil uVision is part of the [Keil Microcontroller Development Kit (MDK)](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK).
-To install the product under Windows 10, follow these steps:
+To install the product under Windows 10, follow the steps below.

 You basically have to register to download the ARM MDK, but it's free.
 When you go to submit the registration form, enter `TM4C123GH6PMI` for the device that you are using.
 The registration screen looks like this: